nubsuki/CyberpunkModManager/README.md

 ## Uninstalling Mods

+**Warning: Uninstalling Mods May Break Your Game**

+Uninstalling mods using this tool is designed to keep a log of installed files.
+However, it may not always perfectly remove every related file and could potentially disrupt your game.
+If you’re experienced and know what you're doing, you can review the log files and manually edit them if needed.
+Even then, I do not recommend uninstalling mods through this tool due to potential risks.

+**Recommended Approach:**

+- **Consult Mod Developers:** Many mod developers provide specific instructions for uninstalling their mods.
+Use these instructions as your guide to safely uninstall or remove mods.

+**Steps to Uninstall a Mod:**

 1. Open `CyberpunkModManager.exe` and click `Uninstall` for the mod you want to remove.
 2. To reinstall a mod, go to the `ModManagerMovedFiles` folder, move the mod back, reopen the application, drag and drop the mod again, and click `Install`.